How a project

 Scope.

-We map the work into a small number of milestones, each with a price and an output.
+I map the work into a small number of milestones, each with a price and an output.
 Nothing is open-ended.
 If the scope grows, we re-scope together.

 Output · A scope document, a price, and a calendar with the dates already booked.